-We are a Fair Trade workplace and nonprofit organization that is independent of any government funding.
+We are a nonprofit organization independent of any government funding.
 Our power lies in our people – especially our volunteers who are the unsung heroes.
 They are passionate and committed individuals who aren’t looking for recognition, but rather want to make a difference in the lives of other people.

 Since we began over 30 years ago, we have seen global poverty reduced to half using the incredible power of conversation combined with education and action.
 Together with staff, our board, volunteers, partners, and champions, we raise our voices with Canadian government decision makers and the media to influence the changes needed to end poverty with improved policies, more efficient programs and increased resources.

 To develop and thrive we all need good health.
 Nutritious diets, access to health services, and living in a clean and safe environment all play a role.
 Learn more.

 Quality education is one of the most effective and efficient ways to lift people out of poverty and reduce inequality.
 Learn more.